mwilde345/ambient-quotes/README.md

   - https://github.com/ytdl-node/ytdl
   - https://www.npmjs.com/package/youtube-mp3-downloader
 - given a link to a page, use a scraper to try and find media sources. user chooses a source. or... for lds site, scrape for the download button.
+- Use youtube iframe to load video: https://developers.google.com/youtube/iframe_api_reference
+- build custom video scrubber that works for the iframe or an uploaded video.